roger-russel/beholder-web-client/doc/conf/YAML.md

  `extension=yaml.so`

- I supose where you are using PHP will need be restarted.
+ I suppose you will need to restart your PHP service.

 ## Example